 These preschool suspensions are particularly troubling because of how they might shape a child’s future pathway.
 A suspension may or may not change a child’s behavior, but what is certain is that it provides the first touch of punishment that may latch on and follow that child throughout his or her education and life experiences.

 Reasons for Hope

 I recently went to Baltimore to learn about some of the innovative ways in which community leaders are trying to replace harsh punishment with caring support.
 I had the chance to sit down with third-party, school-based mediators at the Center for Dispute Resolution at University of Maryland (C-DRUM).
 Based at the School of Law, C-DRUM addresses school truancy and discipline cases in communities where families are under high degrees of stress, especially from economic hardship and community violence.
-C-DRUM's legal mediators help school-aged students and families work with educators to address the issues at hand and get the kids back into the classroom.
+C-DRUM’s legal mediators help school-aged students and their families work with educators to address the issues at hand and get the kids back into the classroom.

 Once C-DRUM is able to discover what is happening, it’s easier to find solutions that help a child to get back to school and back on track.
 For the majority of communities without such an important resource, we can easily imagine how thousands and thousands of children fall further behind or drop out permanently.

 Alternatives and Solutions